 The duties and responsibilities vary at each of these management levels, and the number of levels depends on the size, culture, industry, and stage of development of the company.
 Listed below are some of the management levels common in U.S. businesses, in ascending order.

-For many people, their first management level job is as a supervisor.
+For many people, their first management-level job is as a supervisor.
 The supervisor is a first-level management job.
 This individual is responsible for a small group of people, usually doing the same job or very similar jobs.
 Typically the supervisor has significant experience doing the work of the individuals they supervise.
 The supervisor usually handles work assignments, timekeeping and problem-solving.
 They are responsible for quality, motivation, and training.
-The individual at this management level usually has very little discretion or decision-making responsibility, and he or she usually reports to a manager.
+The individual at this management level usually has very little discretion or decision-making responsibility, and they usually report to a manager.

 Some people do not consider project management as a management level, and project managers usually do not attend managers’ meetings.
 However, they perform many of the same functions as other managers.
 In several industries, this is a common first management job.
 A project manager does not have direct/line responsibility for the employees assigned to the project.

 Rather the project manager is a matrix manager.
 A project manager is responsible for the planning, organizing, directing, and monitoring management functions, but usually in partnership with line managers on the other axis of the matrix.
 The project manager is responsible for quality, schedule, and budget, but not for the people-related functions like training and discipline.
 A project manager usually reports to a manager, director, or vice president of project management although they can report to any manager in the hierarchy.